keel-hq/keel-website/src/v1/examples/push-to-deploy.md

 ---
 title: Setting up "push to deploy" workflow
-description: Tutorial on how to setup a push to deploy workflow for your apps
+description: Tutorial on how to set up a push to deploy workflow for your apps
 type: examples
 order: 2
 ---

-In this tutorial we will configure several tools to enable automated Kubernetes updates on Git push.
+In this tutorial, we will configure several tools to enable automated Kubernetes updates on Git push.
 This workflow is mostly useful when developing apps for Kubernetes.
-For production we recommend tag approach where a tagged release would trigger an image build and Keel update policies would increase the version.
+For production, we recommend tag approach where a tagged release would trigger an image build and Keel update policies would increase the version.

 ![Keel Force Workflow](/images/examples/force-workflow.png)

-Once workflow is ready, any push to the master branch (or merge requests from develop/feature branches) will update your app running in Kubernetes.
+Once a workflow is ready, any push to the master branch (or merge requests from develop/feature branches) will update your app running in Kubernetes.

 In this tutorial we will use: